 Do not expect your freezer to quick-freeze any large quantity of food.
-Put no more unfrozen food into the freezer than will freeze within 24 hours (no more than 2 to 3 pounds of food per cubic foot of freezer space).
+Put no more unfrozen food into the freezer than will freeze within 24 hours.
+(No more than 32 to 48 grams of food per liter of freezer space [2 to 3 lbs. of food per cubic foot of freezer space].)
 Leave enough space for air to circulate around packages.
 Be careful to leave enough room at the front so the door can close tightly.

-Storage times will vary according to the quality of the food, the type of packaging or wrap used (airtight and moisture-proof) and the storage temperature, which should be -17.8°C (0°F).
+Storage times will vary according to the quality of the food, the type of packing or wrap used (air and moisture proof) and the storage temperature (which should be -17.8°C [0°F]).